techie-coder/ethos/README.md

 ### For Distribution:

-Follow the official Ethos docs on how to install ethos properly based on your system.
+Visit the [Official Ethos Documentation](https://vyse-1.gitbook.io/ethos/) for detailed installation instructions based on your system.

 ## Usage: